tolemac/Ng2Emulation/README.md

 * Follow Angular 2 docs to implements others features (Http, Router)

 ## What's the end?
 * When Angular 2.0 will be release, will stop making sense this project?
-Yes and no. When Angular 2.0 will be released we all need to wait to other projects migrating to 2.0 versión.
+Yes and no. When Angular 2.0 will be released we all need to wait to other projects migrating to 2.0 version.
 When a lot of main projects migrate to 2.0 then Ng2Emulation will stop making sense, then will be the end of this project.